New River Gorge Bridge: Tourism

 The bridge is closed to vehicular traffic during the festival.
 Prior to the September 11 terrorist attacks, two of the bridge's four lanes were open to traffic during the festivals.
 Since 2001, security concerns have caused the entire span to be closed to vehicles during these events.

 The first person to jump off the New River Gorge Bridge was Burton Ervin, who lives in Cowen, West Virginia, and was a coal-mine foreman.
 Burton jumped on August 1, 1979, using a conventional parachute.
 Four BASE jumpers have died at the bridge, three of these during Bridge Day festivals.

 Probably because of its height (and lack of barriers), the bridge has regularly attracted suicide jumpers.

+National Park Status

+After the construction of Corridor L, some believed that the area should be totally built up to support the local economy.
+This included building large resorts along the gorge like those seen in North Carolina.
+This battel was led to congress where the environmentalists won by making the area a national river on November 10,1978 protecting the river from any further destruction.

+The New River Gorge became the newest national park in the United States in 2020 after decades of destruction to the natural landscape.
+The national park is unique in that it was inhabited by Americans before it became a protected area along with its main feature being man-made and not natural: the New River Gorge Bridge.
+This is different from other National Parks that have always been recognized for their status and never inhabited by Americans.
+The New River Gorge Bridge is one of the many attractions in the park along with stunning views, white-water rafting, rock climbing, fishing, camping, and hiking.